ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/08-singularity-mpi.md

 > {: .solution}
 {: .challenge}

 This has demonstrated that we can successfully run a parallel MPI executable from within a Singularity container.
-However, in this case, the two processes will almost certainly have run on the same physical node so this is not testing the performance of the interconnects between nodes.
+However, depending on the configuration of the target cluster platform, it's possible that the two processes will have run on the same physical node - if so, this is not testing the performance of the interconnects between nodes.

 You could now try running a larger-scale test.
 You can also try running a benchmark that uses multiple processes, for example try `collective/osu_gather`.

-> ## Investigate performance when using a container image built on a local system and run on a cluster
+> ## [Advanced] Investigate performance when using a container image built on a local system and run on a cluster
+>
+> _This is an advanced exercise, we will not cover it during the taught version of the course but provide it as something you could try if you're interested to investigate potential performance differences between different approaches to building and running MPI code._
 >
 > To get an idea of any difference in performance between the code within your Singularity image and the same code built natively on the target HPC platform, try building the OSU benchmarks from source, locally on the cluster.
 Then try running the same benchmark(s) that you ran via the singularity container.
 Have a look at the outputs you get when running `collective/osu_gather` or one of the other collective benchmarks to get an idea of whether there is a performance difference and how significant it is.
 >
 > Try running with enough processes that the processes are spread across different physical nodes so that you're making use of the cluster's network interconnects.